-As information and statistics keep flowing in regarding the recent earthquake in Nepal, many of us are wondering what we can do to help.
+As information and statistics keep flowing regarding the recent earthquake in Nepal, many of us are wondering what we can do to help.
 The good news is, you can make a difference simply by using technology that you probably already do every day!
-Technology has created a wide array of unique ways to help out in times of disaster – from monetary donations to donated phone/text useage and advanced drone technology.
-Here are some of the technology companies who are extending help to those who are in desperate need (listed alphabetically), as well as ways you can get involved.
+Technology has created many unique ways to help out in disaster relief – from monetary donations to donated phone/text usage and advanced drone technology.
+Here are some of the technology companies that are extending help to those who are in desperate need (listed alphabetically), as well as ways you can get involved.

 Apple has made it incredibly easy for users to donate to the American Red Cross.
 With just one click in the iTunes Store, you can donate money from the credit card you have on file with Apple. http://www.apple.com/

-Google's Person Finder was originally launched in 2010 to help with the Haiti earthquake.
-Anyone is able to update information about themselves or missing persons in the event of a disaster.
+Google's Person Finder was initially launched in 2010 to help with the Haiti earthquake.
+Anyone can update information about themselves or missing persons in the event of a disaster.
 In just the first two days after the earthquake in Nepal, Google's Person Finder was updated an astonishing 5,300 times.
 Also, Google Voice calls have been reduced from 19 cents a minute to 1 cent a minute for calls going into Nepal.
 Google will be donating 1M in aid.
 Visit Google People Finder here: https://google.org/personfinder/global/home.html

-The official Twitter India account posts emergency information information, maps and other information to connect people with aid groups and emergency workers.
+The official Twitter India account posts emergency information, maps, and other information to connect people with aid groups and emergency workers.
 View their Tweets here: https://twitter.com/twitterindia

-If you would like to donate to help the victims of the earthquake in Nepal, there are a multitude of ways to do so.
-Be sure to donate to a reputable organization so that your donation goes directly to those in need.
+If you would like to donate to help the victims of the earthquake in Nepal, there are many ways to do so.
+Be sure to contribute to a reputable organization so that your donation goes directly to those in need.